 PRTG is a well-balanced Wi-Fi monitoring tool for Windows systems only.
 But the tool is aimed at general network monitoring which makes it lack some pre-defined Wi-Fi features.
 Features like “number of connected clients” or “limiting a certain client” are missing, unless you manually create them.

 But the most amazing benefit from PRTG is its flexible pricing.
 You can download the free trial with unlimited sensor monitoring for 30 days or the freeware full functional version which allows you to monitor up to 100 sensors.

-Download a Free Trial of PRTG software below and try it out on your Wi-Fi network:
+Download a 30-day Free Trial of PRTG software below and try it out on your Wi-Fi network:

 This tool is very lightweight and portable but limited for Windows systems only.
 It can scan nearby wireless APs and give out complete information such as SSID, MAC, PHY type, Signal Quality, RSSI, channel, vendor, security, maximum speed, stations count etc.